Key Takeaways

 What is RingCentral?

-The platform targets medium to large organizations that need sophisticated features like detailed analytics, collaboration tools, and deep integrations with enterprise software.
-RingCentral's strength comes from its breadth—if a feature exists in business communications, RingCentral probably offers it, though finding and configuring it might require some effort.
+It targets medium and large organizations that want sophisticated features: detailed analytics, collaboration tools, and deep integrations with enterprise software.
+RingCentral's strength is breadth: if a feature exists in business communications, RingCentral probably offers it, though finding and configuring it can take some effort.

-Operating in 40+ countries with local number support in many markets, RingCentral works for teams with international operations.
-The system connects to over 100 business applications natively, spanning CRM platforms, helpdesk solutions, productivity tools, and specialized industry software.
+Operating in 100+ countries with local number support in many markets, RingCentral works for teams with international operations.
+It connects to 500+ business applications natively, spanning CRMs, helpdesks, productivity tools and industry software.

 Why RingCentral is a Good Alternative to Phone.com